 And you can find the instructions for building the original version of Micro Lab here.

 Below you can see a version of the Micro Lab stand with a 100x100m perforated board instead of TotemDuino and Breadboard.
 We have mounted the DC motor controller and the motor on the board.
 Also some potentiometers and a servo motor.
 This can be used for learning of for motor-controlling with Arduino.

 You can build different variants of Micro Lab frame – wider or narrower – that suits your need.

 The biggest advantage of Micro Lab is that arranging your electronics this way, the risk of short circuits or damage dramatically low.
 You can easily carry and move the arrangement to other place without risking pulling wires out of breadboards.

 Below is another example of making your electronics more tidy and sturdy.
 This is a LCD touch display mounted below the TotemDuino, instead of a breadboard.

 No More Messy Electronics

-The other example shows how you can populate the stand with a variety of modules, making your learning or prototyping more pleasant and ergonomic.
+Another example shows how you can populate the stand with a variety of modules, making your learning or prototyping more pleasant and ergonomic.

-So plan your projects to more organized!
+Plan your projects to be more organized!

 Or if you are a teacher or instructor of coding and embedded electronics, make your class-sets much more tidy and sturdy.
-The students will need much less time to start with a lesson when the setup is already assembled on a Totem stand.
+The students will need way less time to start with a lesson when the setup is already assembled on a Totem stand.